babazaroni/RoboND-Kinematics-Project/project_report.md

 ```

 The diagram on the right above is a view of the plane formed by the joints.
-To calculate the joint angles, we will need to find the angles a,b.
-This requires us to obtain the lengths A,B,C.  These sides form an SSS triangle and we can use the law of cosines to find the angles
+To calculate the joint angles, we will need to find the angles `a,b`.
+This requires us to obtain the lengths `A,B,C`.
+These sides form an SSS triangle and we can use the law of cosines to find the angles

-A is a the constant distance between joint 3 and the wrist center.
+`A` is a the constant distance between joint 3 and the wrist center.
 It is is measured with RViz and set accordingly.
-C is the constant distance between joint 2 and 3.
+`C` is the constant distance between joint 2 and 3.

-To find B we need to calculate D and E.  Here is the code
+To find `B` we need to calculate `D` and `E`.
+Here is the code

 ```
         D = sqrt(wcx * wcx + wcy * wcy) - s[a1]